Security

 Investor compensation scheme

-The scheme protects investors by providing compensation if Mintos fails to return financial instruments or funds to investors.
+The investor compensation scheme protects investors by providing compensation if Mintos fails to return financial instruments or funds to investors.

-The investor protection scheme covers situations that typically arise from operational errors, for example, if Mintos is involved in fraud or administrative malpractice or if Mintos goes out of business.
-The maximum compensation an investor can claim under the investor compensation scheme is 90% of their net loss, up to a maximum of €20 000.
+The investor compensation scheme covers situations that typically arise from operational errors, for example, if Mintos is involved in fraud or administrative malpractice.
+The compensation an investor can claim under the investor compensation scheme is limited to Mintos’ outstanding liabilities towards the investor, up to €20 000.

-Investor compensation schemes are established according to Directive 97/9/EC and apply to all authorized investment firms and banks in the respective EU country.
-Mintos is regulated by the Latvijas Banka, the central bank of Latvia, and is a member of the Latvian investor protection scheme.
-The scheme protects retail investors on Mintos irrespective of their country of residence.
+Investor compensation schemes are established according to Directive 97/9/EC and apply to all authorized investment firms and banks providing investment services in the respective EU country.
+Mintos is a member of the Latvian investor compensation scheme.
+The scheme protects retail investors on Mintos irrespective of their country of residence.¹ More about the compensation scheme

 Suitable and appropriate product offering